August 27 – 29, 2025 | Booth #1029

 We are pleased to present our latest sustainability report 2023, which outlines our commitment to responsible business practices and our efforts to minimize our impact on the environment.

 This report provides a comprehensive overview of our sustainability efforts throughout the year, highlighting our progress, achievements, and ongoing commitment to environmental responsibility.
-We thank you for your interest in our sustainability management and hope this report will make for interesting reading for you.
+We thank you for your interest in our sustainability management and hope this report will make for

 Last week marked again a milestone in FILTROX history as we unveiled our new production line at our facility in Tlalnepantla, Mexico!
 It was an honor to host guests from the U.S., Mexico, Peru, Colombia, Guatemala, the Dominican Republic, and Brazil, including esteemed officials, suppliers, partners, and distributors.
 His Excellency Piero Piffaretti, the Swiss Ambassador to Mexico, joined José Maria Padilla of the State of Mexico and Carmen Ugalde of Tlalnepantla City for the ribbon-cutting ceremony.